 - The Fellowship must know and express the life, nature and power of Jesus. - The Fellowship is to be a home and birthplace of ministries and missions. - Every member must have a defined ministry function. - Membership must be of a prophetic, non-racial composition. - We endorse debt-free living.
-We hope to help all who join Fountain Vineyard Christian Fellowship to be debt free in 2 or 3 years if at all possible. - The Fellowship is to be a place of healing and restoration. - By 2016 have minimum of 8 Vineyard or friends of the Vineyard Churches in PE. - The vision of a farm/retreat centre is being held in prayer and faith before the Lord. - Build cottages for residential ministry purposes. - Build a multifunctional auditorium big enough for celebrations.
+We hope to help all who join Fountain Vineyard Christian Fellowship to be debt free in 2 or 3 years if at all possible. - The Fellowship is to be a place of healing and restoration. - The vision of a farm/retreat centre is being held in prayer and faith before the Lord. - Build cottages for residential ministry purposes. - Build a multifunctional auditorium big enough for celebrations.